mity/acutest/README.md

 ```

 Note that a single command line argument can select a whole group of test units
-because Acutest implements several levels of unit test selection (the 1st one
+because Cute implements several levels of unit test selection (the 1st one
 matching at least one test unit is used):

 1. *Exact match*: When the argument matches exactly the whole name of a unit